 “But how many ultimately benefit from it will be a matter not just of how well it works, but also the narrative surrounding it when it arrives: does psilocybin underline how we are different, or how we are the same?”

 Matt Johnson & David Yaden at JHU wrote a worthwhile counterpoint here.
-It’s a welcome corrective to some of the pieces sins: excesses and lay reader-friendly simplifications.
+It’s a welcome corrective to some of the piece’s central sin: I spend too little time underlining that the narrative surrounding psychedelic value change could have political consequences, and not enough casting doubt on the level of evidence for value change.
 There’ll likely be more writing from me on this subject as my PhD progresses.